Wedding Food Poisoning Compensation Claims – How Much Compensation Can I Claim? How To Claim?

 A Guide To Wedding Food Poisoning Claims

-This guide is intended to be of help to people who have come down with food poisoning, after eating food at a wedding.
+This guide on wedding food poisoning compensation claims is intended to be of help to those interested in learning about the claims process.
 It will give you all of the information you need, to begin making informed choices about how you should proceed with making a compensation claim.
 It contains information such as:

 - A general overview of the laws that relate to selling food in the UK.
 These laws would also cover wedding caterers, so it is important with regard to your claim.